Our Team

 Dr Lei Gryffydd

-Dr Lei (they/them) specialises in the assessment and treatment of neurocognitive conditions, including ADHD and Autism.
+Dr Lei (they/them) specialises in the assessment and management of neurocognitive conditions, including ADHD and Autism.
 They are passionate about providing high-quality and inclusive care.

 Ty Tran

-Ty (he/him) is a warm psychologist who provides specialised ADHD coaching and therapy for adults.
+Ty (he/him) is a warm psychologist who provides therapy and ADHD coaching.

 Dr Lei Gryffydd